kenjiaiko/bingomaker/README.md

 # bingomaker
-* challenge/ - challenge files for players.
+* challenge/* - challenge files for players.
-* checker/ - checking service program files for game admin.
+* checker/* - checking service program files for game admin.
 ## challenge
-* put all files (challenge/) to /cgi-bin/
+* put all files (challenge/*) to /cgi-bin/
-* make "pics/" dir to /var/www/html (the dir that another players can access on HTTP)
+* make "pics/" dir to /var/www/html/ (the dir that another players can access on HTTP)
 * write "pics/" dir path to status.json (in challenge/)
+* make sure that you can access to /cgi-bin/challenge/bingo.cgi and pics/ on HTTP
 ## checker
 * write bingo.cgi path to status.json (in checker/)
 * arg[1] of checker.py is IP address